How to Thrift: Tips and Tricks, Straight From the Experts

 Thrifting is a fun and easy way to approach your wardrobe mindfully and sustainably without sacrificing style.
-It’s also budget-friendly.
-But when you’re a beginner, thrifting can be super daunting.
-That’s why we had three experts share their top thrifting tips to get you started.
+It's also budget-friendly.
+But when you're a beginner, heading into a secondhand store can be super daunting.
+That's why we had three experts share their top thrifting tips to get you started.

 Thrifting requires different strategies than shopping online.
 Clicking around on a website is a lot easier than going through rack upon rack of clothing in person.
 But that's one of the best—and most rewarding—parts of thrifting: It's a challenge, and you never know what you're going to spot on.